 Academic writing requires that you use ideas from your research on a topic to support any claim you make in a discussion board or essay.
 Instead of relying on your own ideas and experiences, academic writing requires that you support your ideas with evidence.
 The Walden library has many wonderful tools that will help you find credible information on any topic.

-The main way to use your readings to support your academic writing is to use a direct quotation from the author (Module 1 in COMM 1001) or to paraphrase.
+The main way to use your readings to support your academic writing is to use a direct quotation from the author or to paraphrase.
 A paraphrase occurs when you do not quote a source directly, but you use ideas from a source and restate them in your own words.